squashql/squashql/documentation/QUERY.md

 GROUP BY col1, col2
 ```

-Condition operators available: `eq, neq, lt, le, gt, ge, _in, isNull, isNotNull, like, and, or`.
+Condition operators available: `eq, neq, lt, le, gt, ge, _in, notIn, isNull, isNotNull, like, and, or`.

 If the field is an array, the condition `contains` can be used: